Mont Blanc

 You will need one stand mixer fitted with the whisk attachment.

 In the bowl of a stand mixer, over medium speed, whisk the heavy cream and the vanilla.
-When the consistency of the cream starts to thickens add the powdered sugar, one tablespoon at a time until you achieve a silky and smooth Chantilly.
+When the consistency of the cream starts to thicken, add the powdered sugar, one tablespoon at a time, until you achieve a silky and smooth Chantilly.
 Remove the bowl from its stand, cover with plastic wrap and reserve in the fridge until ready to use.

 CHESTNUT PUREE